Reversible Inversion for Training-Free Exemplar-guided Image Editing: Conclusion

 \section{Conclusion}

 In this work, we present ReInversion, a training-free framework for effective and efficient exemplar-guided image editing (EIE).
-First, we introduce Reconstruction-Based Inversion (Recon-Inv) to mitigate the noise drifts.
-Second, we reformulate Recon-Inv into ReInversion, enabling high-quality EIE within only $1\times$NFEs.
-Finally, we design Mask-Guided Selective Denoising (MSD) to preserve structural and color consistency in unedited regions.
-Extensive experiments demonstrate that ReInversion achieves superior quality, consistency, and efficiency.
-Our work suggests that training-free methods can achieve high-quality and efficient EIE, and we hope it can provide inspiration for future research in related fields.
+First, we introduce Reconstruction-Based Inversion (Recon-Inv) to mitigate trajectory drift during inversion.
+Second, we reformulate Recon-Inv into ReInversion, enabling high-quality EIE with only 14 denoising steps.
+Third, we propose Mask-Guided Selective Denoising (MSD) to preserve structural and color consistency in unedited regions.
+Extensive experiments demonstrate that ReInversion achieves superior editing quality, structural consistency, and computational efficiency.
+Notably, it generalizes well across different diffusion backbones and remains effective under varying denoising steps, even with a very small number of denoising steps.
+These results demonstrate that training-free methods can achieve both high-quality and efficient EIE.